 Health Behaviour in School-aged Children (HBSC)

-The most recent HBSC survey took place in 2013/14 in 42 countries in Europe and North America.
-The next survey will start in 2018.
-Germany takes part in the study since 1993 and in 2013/14 for the second time with a nationwide representative sample.
-In addition to the nationwide survey, representative Country Surveys were conducted in two federal states (Hamburg and Hessen).
+The most recent HBSC survey took place in 2017/18 in 49 countries in Europe and North America.
+Germany takes part in the study since 1993 and in 2017/18 for the third time with a nationwide representative sample.
+In addition to the nationwide survey, representative Country Surveys were conducted in two federal states (Brandenburg and Saxony-Anhalt).

 The German study is coordinated at the Institute for Medical Sociology in Halle/Saale.
 The standardised HBSC-questionnaire covers a broad range of topics including: health status, life satisfaction and quality of life, mental wellbeing, physical activity, eating behaviour, school and environment, social support through family and friends, accidents, mobbing and risk behaviour.